 If you have more time to spare, you can make it a 3-day trip with 2 nights at Tso Moriri lake or the first night at Tso Moriri lake and the second night at Tso Kar lake.

 This is a combined tour that many tourists like to take up.
+Indeed, this is one of the most adventurous and spectacular jeep safari tours in Ladakh.
 You will be covering Nubra valley, Pangong lake and Tso Moriri lake in this trip.
 You will be starting from Leh and drive to the Nubra valley via the Khardung La, the world’s highest motorable pass.
 In the Nubra valley, you will visit Diskit, Hunder sand dunes and Sumur.
 With an extra day, you could also go to Turtuk and Panamik.
 Then, you will drive to the beautiful Panong lake via the scenic Shayok road.
 Next day, you will head to Tso Moriri lake via Tsaga La.
 On the last day, you will go back to Leh via Tso Kar lake and Taglang La pass.
 You will need minimum 4 days to complete this loop.

 You can also visit Tso Moriri as a side trip on your journey from Leh to Manali.
 It usually takes 2 days to reach Manali from Leh but, with one extra day, you can include the visit to Tso Moriri lake and Tso Kar Lake.